Analysis Crack open a firewall or storage array, and on the motherboard you may well find a chip named “Octeon” from component-maker Marvell.

 If you fancy running a firewall in a SmartNIC/DPU, instead of using appliances or running software firewalls, your preferred vendor almost certainly has nothing that will run on the accelerators.

-Analyst firm Gartner’s 2020 Hype Cycle for Enterprise Networking therefore rates SmartNICs – which it calls “function accelerator cards” – as currently applicable to “Less than 1 per cent of target audience”.
+Analyst firm Gartner’s 2020 Hype Cycle for Enterprise Networking therefore rates SmartNICs – which it calls “function accelerator cards” – as currently applicable to “Less than one per cent of target audience”.

 But The Register has written this story because change is in the wind.
 VMware has demonstrated its ESXi hypervisor on SmartNICs.
 As mentioned above, NVIDIA, is bolting one to a forthcoming GPU.
 Marvell has news up its sleeve.
 And Arm just created a DPU design just to accelerate storage.

-And in not too many years, some of that news will offer new ways to consider running almost any data centre. ®
+And in not too many years, some of the news in the paragraph above will create new ways to consider running almost any data centre - be it a hyperscale cloud or your own server fleet. ®